ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Overnight</h3>Showers and thunderstorms before 3am, then a chance of showers and thunderstorms between 3am and 4am, then a chance of showers
          and thunderstorms between 4am and 5am, then a slight chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 68, with temperatures rising to around 70 overnight.
-Southwest wind 8 to 12 mph, with gusts as high as 21 mph.
+Southwest wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>